Lesson 5: Seminar #1 on The Odyssey

 In a similar way, perhaps that Odysseus is in the long run directed home maybe not by knowledge but by something else, by feeling.
 It would be a very different story if Odysseus was anchored by grief and despairing because he hasn’t been able to get home.

 (43:48) Student 1: Or if he was sure home would be very different when he got there.
-To me that seems more reasonable to assume that Penelope would be remarried, Telemachus doesn’t know who I am—it’s been nineteen years!
+To me that seems more reasonable to assume that Penelope would be remarried, Telemachus doesn’t know who I am—it’s been 19 years!
 But there’s something beyond the normal knowledge you’d have of a situation that seems to be drawing Odysseus back.

 (44:18) Student 4: I think that feeling is related to the mindedness of Telemachus.
 Because the sense of being composed and self-assured without having a solid answer to whether his father is alive is important to keeping him pursuing the journey instead of breaking down into weeping all the time.